protz/dagstuhl-rust-2025/2-Proposal.md

 the Windows and Linux kernels are currently developing new features using Rust.

 Despite its promises, however, using Rust is not a silver bullet.
-First, to ensure memory safety, Rust relies on runtime checks to determine whether accesses into structured memory (i.e., into arrays) are in bounds; if not, programs cleanly abort (panic in Rust parlance).
+First, to ensure memory safety, Rust relies on runtime checks to determine whether accesses into arrays are in bounds; if not, programs cleanly abort (panic in Rust parlance).
 While better than memory vulnerabilities in C or C++, this behavior obliges programmers to manually establish the _panic-freedom_ of their code.
-Second, while highly effective, the Rust _borrow-checker_ can be too restrictive in its quest to ensure that Rust code abides by the ownership-based discipline underlying memory safety.
+Second, while highly effective, the Rust _borrow-checker_ (a key component of Rust's ownership type system) can be too restrictive in its quest to ensure that Rust code abides by the ownership-based discipline underlying memory safety.
 To work around these restrictions, Rust provides an _unsafe_ escape hatch, allowing for more complex aliasing and memory patterns, at the cost of compile-time safety guarantees, such that programmers are trusted to ensure the safety of their code.
+Errors in unsafe code may compromise the guarantees Rust is aiming to provide.
 Last, beyond safety, Rust does not guarantee _correctness_, _reliability_, or _security_, leaving Rust code potentially susceptible to a range of errors and vulnerabilities.

-To address these issues, the formal verification community recently started investigating the development of static analysis and deductive verification tools, aiming to further raise the confidence and reliability of newly developed, security-critical Rust code.
+To address these issues, the formal verification community recently started investigating the development of static analysis and verification tools, aiming to further raise the confidence and reliability of newly developed, security-critical Rust code.
 Many teams either repurposed and extended existing, well-established tools for other languages (e.g., C) to target Rust, or developed new approaches specifically targeting Rust specificities, in both cases leveraging invariants provided by the type system to simplify analysis and verification.
 //AF: Do we need explicit citations/names here?
+//PM: I think it would be useful to bak our claims with references.
+But since this is in markdown, I neither know how long the
+//proposal currently us nor how to add references.

 <!-- While several of these approaches are now able to handle complex applications, e.g., cryptographic implementations, -->
 <!-- operating systems, security monitors, or the Rust standard library itself, the multiplicity of tools leads to -->